-Miaouli and Karaiskakis Street are situated either side of the central “Heroes Square”.
+Miaouli and Karaiskakis Street are situated on either side of the central “Heroes Square”.
 These streets are named after two of the most beloved heroes of the Greek Revolution.

 Meanwhile, Aeschylus street takes its name from an ancient playwright, Ag.
-Anargyron takes its name from Christian Orthodox Saints, and Aristophanes from an ancient Greek comedy playwright.
+Anargyron takes its name from Christian Orthodox Saints and Aristophanes from an ancient Greek comedy playwright.

 Athenians will often head to Psiri when they are going on a night out.
 Along with Gazi, this is one of the main nightlife districts in Athens.

 You can find everything in Psiri from rock bars to rooftop lounges where you can sip cocktails with a view of the Acropolis.
-Due to Psiri’s “anti establishment” persona, a lot of the music venues and nightlife spots here are alternative, grungy and somewhat “underground”.
+Due to Psiri’s “anti-establishment” persona, a lot of the music venues and nightlife spots here are alternative, grungy, and somewhat “underground”.